 On December 31, 2016, we completed the sale of our European Business to The AURELIUS Group (the "Purchaser").
 We retained the assets and obligations of a frozen defined benefit pension plan in the United Kingdom.
-As part of the sales and purchase agreement (the "SPA"), approximately \$70 million was accrued at December 31, 2016, under a working capital adjustment provision, of which \$35 million was paid during the first quarter of 2017.
-The Purchaser subsequently disagreed with certain items related to the working capital adjustment schedule and, as provided for in the SPA, the parties engaged an independent accountant to resolve the disagreements.
-In July 2017, the dispute was resolved favorably and we paid the remaining working capital adjustment of \$37 million to the Purchaser, which included approximately \$2 million related to a change in the foreign currency rate and accrued interest on the unpaid portion.
+As part of the sales and purchase agreement (the "SPA"), approximately \$70 million was accrued at December 31, 2016, under a working capital adjustment provision,

 We completed the sale of our business in South Korea on April 26, 2017, and recognized a gain on the sale of \$12 million.
-Also in April 2017, we announced that we had entered into a definitive sale and purchase agreement to sell our businesses in Australia and New Zealand.
-The transaction to sell the businesses in Australia and New Zealand is subject to regulatory approval and the sale is expected to be completed within the next several months.
-We completed the sale of our business in mainland China on July 28, 2017.
-We currently anticipate retaining the sourcing and trading operations of the former International Division, which are presented as Other in Note 11, "Segment Information," of the Condensed Consolidated Financial Statements.
+Additionally, we completed the sale of our business in mainland China on July 28, 2017, and recognized a cumulative loss of \$9 million associated with the sale, of which \$10 million was recognized in the first half of 2017 and was partially offset by a \$1 million gain recognized at the time of sale.
+We retained the sourcing and trading operations of the former International Division, which are presented as Other in Note 12, "Segment Information," of the Condensed Consolidated Financial Statements.